RepRapLtd/6DInput/README.md

 Please fork this repository if you want to contribute, then send a pull request.

-Please put your work in one of these folders, as appropriate:
+Please put your work in one of these folders, as appropriate, or create a folder under which to put the tree of your own work:

  - Datasheets - useful commercial electronic or mechanical devices